WICG/shared-storage/README.md

 ### Example 1: Writing an experiment id to Shared Storage from a document

 Since Shared Storage is meant for writing from anywhere, but reading is tightly constrained, it's not actually possible to know what you might have written to your storage from other sites.
 Is this the first time you've seen this user?
 Who knows!
-As such, `Shared Storage` provides some useful functions beyond juset `set` to write to keys only if they're not already present, and to append to a value rather than overwrite it.
+As such, `Shared Storage` provides some useful functions beyond just `set` to write to keys only if they're not already present, and to append to a value rather than overwrite it.

 For example, let's say that you wanted to add a user to an experiment group, with a random assignment.
 But you want that group assignment to be sticky for the user across all of the sites that they visit that your third-party script is on.
 You may not know if you've ever written this key from this site before, but you certainly don't know if you've set it from another site.
 To solve this issue, utilize the  `ignoreIfPresent` option.